-The food additive and contaminants regulations are based on Codex Alimentarius (vol. 1, 1991 pages 49-179) in its assessment of food safety.
+The food additive and contaminants regulations are based on Codex Alimentarius standards (vol. 1, 1991 pages 49-179) in its assessment of food safety.
 Ghanaian food additive regulations are specified in the GOG Food and Drugs Law, 1992, PNDCL 305B.

-- No person may manufacture, import, advertise, sell or present any food item or beverage containing a non-nutritive sweetener for human consumption unless the product is "specified for special dietary usage"; - It is not permissible to add non-nutritive sweeteners in any food or beverage to be consumed by infants or children; - Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages; - It is against the law to use Potassium Bromate as a flour improver for bread.
-Manufacturers are to use Ascorbic Acid as food additive; - Effective July 1, 2005 all salts manufactured in Ghana or imported must be iodated; - The FDB is processing a food fortification regulation that will compel the fortification of wheat flour and edible oils with Iron and Vitamins (regulation is expected to be passed in the next few few months).
+No person may manufacture, import, advertise, sell or present any food item or beverage containing a non-nutritive sweetener for human consumption unless the product is "specified for special dietary usage";

+- It is not permissible to add non-nutritive sweeteners in any food or beverage to be consumed by infants or children; - Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages; - It is against the law to use Potassium Bromate as a flour improver for bread.
+Manufacturers are to use Ascorbic Acid as food additive; - Effective July 1, 2005 all salts manufactured in Ghana or imported must be iodized. - It is mandatory for all wheat flour and vegetable oils imported or locally produced in Ghana to be fortified with micro nutrients effective February 1, 2010 (Gazette No. 92).